This post may contain affiliate links. See our affiliate disclosure for more.

 You could then lead them to your website where they can buy things from you.
 They could buy something you make, a service you provide, or they could buy video classes that would go deeper into your subject matter.
 Just be aware that all this takes a long time and a lot of effort to get off the ground.

 This gig app has a couple of things in common with TaskRabbit that make it a desirable company to work with as well.
 Like TaskRabbit, they let workers set their own prices.
-And they have a wide variety of tasks their workers can do as well.
+And they have a wide variety of tasks their workers can do as well to make extra cash.

-The main difference is Thumbtack workers are on a more professional level.
-Many of them are licensed tradespeople like plumbers and electricians.
+The main difference is Thumbtack independent contractors are on a more professional level, which can come in handy.
+Many of them are licensed tradespeople like plumbers, electricians and other handyman jobs.
 The downside is that Thumbtack, like Upwork, charges their workers to respond to inquiries.
 And sometimes they have to pay a lot.

 One plumber told me it costs him up to $150 per response.
 And he has to pay that whether he gets the job or not!
 But, then he added, it’s worth it.

 So, he earns enough, despite paying sky-high rates to answer inquiries that don’t convert into jobs, that it not only covers that expense but there’s enough left over at the end of the month that he feels it’s worth it.